 Student clubs, groups or individual students wishing to host an activity, event or conference may qualify for Community Initiatives Funding.

 Community Initiatives Funding Guidelines

-The Student Council encourages the academic, professional, and cultural interests of the Institute’s student body by supporting those students who wish to host a large-scale event such as a conference, speaker event, community gathering or panel.
+The Student Services Office encourages the academic, professional, and cultural interests of the Institute’s student body by supporting those students who wish to host a large-scale event such as a conference, speaker event, community gathering or panel.
 Please read below for more information.

 - Support the academic and cultural interests of students by providing thought-provoking and insightful perspectives on international topics.